 Both churches were linked by radio land-line and the narrative and music was broadcast alternately between the venues by BBC Southern Counties Radio and Radio France Normandy.
 At one point, all the bells of 100 participating churches on both sides of the Channel rang a unified celebration of the Millennium.

 Kenneth Pont retired as Festival Director in 2004 and was succeeded by Neil Mackie CBE.
-The present Festival Director is Jeremy Summerly, Director of Music at St Peter’s College, Oxford, Co-Artistic Director of Oxford Baroque and Founder of Oxford Camerata in 1984.
+The present Festival Artistic Director is Jeremy Summerly, Director of Music at St Peter’s College, Oxford, Co-Artistic Director of Oxford Baroque and Founder of Oxford Camerata in 1984.
 He is also Director of Music at St Luke’s Church, Chelsea.